Andrew R. Wilson

 Gerry Bruno BSc, MBA, A.A.E.

 Gerry Bruno has been Executive Advisor to the CEO for the Vancouver Airport Authority since October 2020 after serving as Vice President, Federal Government Affairs since 2013.
-As Executive Advisor, Gerry’s primary focus is strategic advocacy for key government policy changes that support the Airport's business recovery objectives, including border and quarantine policies, Free Trade Zones, and visa free transit.
-Gerry is also the Authority's representative on the Future Borders Coalition where he serves as Co-Chair of the Board of Directors and Executive Director and CEO for that organization.
-Gerry Bruno began his airport career in 1974 with Transport Canada and went on to be Vice President, Marketing and Strategic Planning for the newly created Vancouver Airport Authority in 1992.
+As Executive Advisor, Gerry's primary focus is strategic advocacy for key government policy changes that support the Airport's business recovery objectives, including border and quarantine policies, Free Trade Zones, and visa-free transit.
+Gerry is also the Authority's representative on the Future Borders Coalition, where he serves as Co-Chair of the Board of Directors and Executive Director and CEO for that organization.
+Gerry Bruno began his airport career in 1974 with Transport Canada and was Vice President, Marketing and Strategic Planning for the newly created Vancouver Airport Authority in 1992.
 During his time with the Airport Authority, Gerry played a major role in advocacy efforts that led to the Canada-U.S. Open Skies Agreement in 1995, In-Transit Preclearance, Transit Without Visa, and CANPASS.
-From 1997 to 2013, Gerry was CEO of the InterVISTAS Consulting Group, a strategic aviation, tourism and transportation consulting firm.
-Gerry Bruno is an Accredited Airport Executive (A.A.E.) and holds a Bachelor of Science Degree (Marketing Major) from The University of The State of New York and an MBA in International Management from Asia Pacific International University.
+From 1997 to 2013, Gerry was CEO and Founder of the InterVISTAS Consulting Group, a strategic aviation, tourism, and transportation consulting firm.
+Gerry Bruno's work has been so instrumental to aviation that a scholarship has been formed and sponsored in his honor by the Canadian Airport Council.
+Gerry is also an Accredited Airport Executive (A.A.E.) and holds a Bachelor of Science Degree (Marketing Major) from The University of The State of New York and an MBA in International Management from Asia Pacific International University.

 Captain Edward M. Davidson, FRAeS